ypriverol/os-proteomics/manuscript.md

 This feedback loop is unique to OSS, where the contributions from the community enhance the quality and precision of the software over time.
 Without such transparency, computational research can become a "black box" that stifles innovation rather than promoting it, hindering the growth of scientific knowledge.
 OSS can foster a culture of shared accountability, where code is not just released but continuously scrutinized and refined, driving the field forward in a collective effort toward scientific rigor.
-We have indeed observed this in our own projects: at the time of writing, QuantMS [38965444] and Mokapot [33596079] now have 12 and 13 contributors, respectively.
+We have indeed observed this in our own projects: at the time of writing, quantms [38965444] and Mokapot [33596079] now have 12 and 13 contributors, respectively.

 ### Increasing emphasis on open science and open source by funding agencies